Origin and stability of generalized Wigner crystallinity in triangular moir\'e systems: Supplementary Note 1: Interaction potential and adaptation to finite systems

-All our calculations were carried out on finite size systems (which can be thought of as the fundamental unit cell), where one must systematically account for truly long-range interactions to make meaningful statements about the thermodynamic limit.
-Conceptually, one must imagine all of space to be tiled by translating the finite unit cell along two lattice vectors.
+All calculations were carried out on finite size systems with periodic boundary conditions (our fundamental unit cell), where one must systematically account for long-range interactions to make meaningful statements about the thermodynamic limit.
+Conceptually, we imagine all of space to be tiled by translating this unit cell along two lattice vectors.
 Each charge in the fundamental unit cell then sees another charge in the same cell and its ``images" (not to be confused with the image charges used to derive the screened potential) in the other tiled unit cells.
-Thus the Hamiltonian on finite systems is given by,
+Thus the effective Hamiltonian on finite systems is given by,